frzyc/genshin-optimizer/libs/gi/formula/doc/tag_arch.md

 Most of these formulas begin by preparing appropriate tags for the rest of the formulas.
 Tags (such as dmg element `ele:`) are assumed to exist throughout the formula specification, but computing the correct value requires a calculator.
 So it cannot be set prior to calculator creation.
-Instead we calculate them while the tags are not assumed ready, hence the `prep`are phase, identified by `qt:prep`.
+Instead, we calculate them while the tags are not assumed ready, hence the `prep` phase, identified by `qt:prep`.
-In this phase, the formulas are more restricted in the avilable tags (e.g., `qt:prep q:ele`, of course, cannot use `ele:` tags).
+In this phase, the formulas are more restricted in the avilable tags (e.g., `qt:prep q:ele` cannot use `ele:`).
 Once `prep:` calculation is completed, the tags are attached to the base formula via `dynTag`.

 ## Entry Type and Sheet Specifier